EliasC/EliasC.github.io/README.md

 controlling aliasing and preventing data-races in concurrent and parallel programs.

-From April to July, I will be doing an internship at Microsoft Research in Cambridge, working together with [Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/){:target="blank"}
+From April to July 2018, I will be doing an internship at Microsoft Research in Cambridge, working together with [Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/){:target="blank"}
 and [Sylvan